marzukia/blog/content/vaccinations-matter.md

 This is most likely the unfortunate consequence/symptom of the American media machine slowly influencing New Zealand in the worst possible way.
 In a civilised society, the personal freedoms we enjoy comes with strings; these strings are doing the right thing when it comes to the collective good.

-I found this [quote](https://www.reddit.com/r/auckland/comments/qfpdx5/not_getting_the_vaccine_is_the_height_of_arrogance/hi2fboh/) online and I think it articulates the subject far better than I could.
+I found this [quote](https://www.reddit.com/r/auckland/comments/qfpdx5/not_getting_the_vaccine_is_the_height_of_arrogance/hi2fboh/) online, and I think it articulates the subject far better than I could.

 > "The government shouldn't be telling us what to do," they say, as their WOF-certified car rolls to a stop at a red light on their way to their MBIE-protected jobs.
 >